 Routes to Early Years Teacher Status

-From September 2014 there will be four routes for Early Years Initial Teacher Training.
+There are four routes for Early Years Initial Teacher Training.

 • Graduate Entry Mainstream route (12 months full-time for those already holding a degree at honours level)

 • Undergraduate Entry route, trainees will attend an early childhood related degree blended with preparation for Early Years Teacher Status (3 years full-time)